bartdob/tracardi-redshift-connector/README.md

-Tracardi Plugin to connect Tracardii to Amazon Redshift database
+Tracardi Plugin to connect Tracardi to Amazon Redshift database